muhammadrezwanislam/Datalake-with-Amazon-EMR---Apache-Spark/README.md

 spark-submit etl.py
 ```

-**Troubleshooting Tips: ** The elt.py file is written in python 3.x whereas for Amazon EMR release versions 4.6.0-5.19.0: Python 3.4 is installed on the cluster instances but Python 2.7 is the system default.
+* **Troubleshooting Tips: ** The elt.py file is written in python 3.x whereas for Amazon EMR release versions 4.6.0-5.19.0: Python 3.4 is installed on the cluster instances but Python 2.7 is the system default.
 To solve this issue, please go to [How do I configure Amazon EMR to run a PySpark job using Python 3.4 or 3.6?] (https://aws.amazon.com/premiumsupport/knowledge-center/emr-pyspark-python-3x/)

-##### &nbsp;

 ### Understand your ETL pipeline
 The script will take around 40 minutes to perform all the operations in it.
 Here is the summary of how our ETL pipeline works when running `etl.py`: